andrie/mailmerge/cran-comments.md

 0 errors | 0 warnings | 0 notes

-This release fixes some warnings on the CRAN build server.
+This release fixes the HTML5 problems reported on CRAN.